Sharon Isbin

-Sharon Isbin is a multiple GRAMMY Award-winning American classical guitarist and the founder and director of the guitar department at the Juilliard School.
+Sharon Isbin (born August 7, 1956) is an American classical guitarist and the founder and director of the guitar department at the Juilliard School.

 Personal life and education

 Sharon Isbin was born in Minneapolis, Minnesota to Katherine Brudnoy, an attorney, and Herbert S. Isbin, a nuclear scientist and professor at the University of Minnesota.
 She began her guitar studies at the age of nine with Aldo Minella in Varese, Italy.
 She later studied with Jeffrey Van, Sophocles Papas, Andrés Segovia, Oscar Ghiglia, Alirio Díaz, and for 10 years with keyboard artist and Bach scholar Rosalyn Tureck.

 She received a B.A. cum laude from Yale University and a Master of Music (M.M.) from the Yale School of Music.

 She began practicing the Transcendental Meditation at age 17.

 Career

 Performing and recording

 In 2005, Isbin performed the world premiere with Steve Vai of his Blossom Suite composed for her at the Théâtre du Châtelet in Paris.
 Her initial crossover collaborations included Brazilian guitarist Laurindo Almeida and jazz guitarist Larry Coryell.
 In 2014, she performed a 20-city Guitar Passions tour with jazz musicians Stanley Jordan and Romero Lubambo.

 In 2015, she performed with Josh Groban on the PBS Billy Joel: Gershwin Prize concert, and was featured on the Tavis Smiley PBS television series in February 2015.

 On November 5, 2015, the David Lynch Foundation organized a benefit concert at New York City's Carnegie Hall named "Change Begins Within," to promote transcendental meditation for stress control.
 Sharon Isbin participated alongside Katy Perry, Sting, Jerry Seinfeld, Angelique Kidjo, and Jim James.